The Visit of the Wise Men

 He was afraid to go there – Having returned to Bethlehem for the census (because he was ‘of the house and lineage of David’, and having lived there with Mary and Jesus for some months, he was evidently minded to return there to live with his little family.
 It was the present threat of danger that sent him back to Nazareth.

 Galilee – A safer place to be.
-Josephus tells us that Herod the Great’s territory was divided among his sons, with Judea being governed y Archelaus, and Galilee by his half-brother, Herod Antipas.
+Josephus tells us that Herod the Great’s territory was divided among his sons, with Judea being governed by Archelaus, and Galilee by his half-brother, Herod Antipas.
+Josephus also confirms that Archelaus had a bloody reputation, having (for example) slaughtered 3,000 Jews as Passover.

 Some commentators think they have found a contradiction between Matthew and Luke, since the former does not mention Mary and Joseph’s prior residence in Nazareth.
 But there is nothing implausible here.
 Luke’s selection of material is shaped by the patterns and parallels that he finds in Scripture, and he says nothing that excludes a previous home in Galilee.
 They had probably thought to raise their family in the ancestral homeland, but now find themselves having to return to Nazareth.